khe-le/mlh-project-sample/README.md

 **What this code sample does**

 During an online event, a host can post multiple resources to help attendees better understand the lesson.
-This code sample demonstrates the functionality to post, update and display resources during in-session events.
+This code sample demonstrates the functionality to post and remove resources during an in-session event.
 Each resource consists of a name, URL, and media type.
 Attendees, regardless of when they enter the event, should be able to see all posted resources.
 A deleted resource should be removed for all attending that event.
 Attendees do not have the permission to either post or remove a resource, but currently, they have the same permission as the host for the sake of simplicity.

 **How it works**

 Using Hasura Cloud, I deployed a Hasura GraphQL engine with access to a Postgres database.
 The demo webpage subscribes to this database through a GraphQL endpoint to get real-time resource data with GraphQL subscription query.
 Whenever a resource is added or removed on the frontend, the page uses the GraphQL mutation queries to update the Hasura database.
 No backend server is needed.
-On the Hasura console, I also set up a future database schema for the full functionality, but I only use part of it for this code sample.
+On the Hasura console, I also set up a future database schema for other features, but I only use part of it for this code sample.

 ## Setting Up